delawarePro/dlw-optimizely-sds/README.md

 ## Overview

-The **Embedded Sitemap Discovery Service**  is a tool designed to create sitemaps for any Optimizely project.
+The **Embedded Site Discovery Service**  is a tool designed to create sitemaps for any Optimizely project.
 It helps **improve SEO** by generating XML sitemaps that search engines can use to index your site(s) more effectively.

 ## Optimizely NuGet feed